Junyan-L/mmdetection/README.md

 The default annotation boundary is not accurate, so we need to manually correct the annotation.

 We annotated the results by using the CVAT tools.
-The `annotation/solar_event_dataset_coco_v0.json` is our annotated results.
+The `solar_event_dataset_coco_v0.json` in release is our annotated results.

 ## Hyperparameter optimization
 The hyperparameter in DETACH is selected semi-automatically by the SMAC algorithm with the help of nni toolkit.